-Table 2 shows the average and maximum degrees for $\rho_0=0.85,0.90,0.95$ for four normal years (1975, 1991, 2005 and 2009) and four extreme years (1978, 2003, 2006 and 2013).
-The average degrees decrease like the edge density (see Fig. 4) with increasing ρ_0 for normal as well as extreme years, and do not vary much between the years.
-All values are higher than in the drought case, and the differences normal to extreme are smaller.
-For all ρ_0 , the average as well as the maximum degree increase from normal to extreme years by about 50 to 100 %; approximately the same factor applies to the ratio maximum to average degree.
-Thus, the overall behavior of the degree distributions is the same for the ρ_0 values presented and is similar within the normal and extreme year groups.
-The cumulative distribution of the node degrees for GE JJA is shown in Fig. 5 exemplarily for three normal (1975, 1991 and 2005) and three extreme (1978, 2003 and 2006) years, again for $\rho_0=0.80,0.90,0.95$.
-As for droughts, two kinds of distribution can be discerned: i) more asymmetric distributions with either a pronounced maximum at low or high degrees, and ii) more symmetric, flat distributions with many low degree as well as high degree nodes and a less pronounced maximum.
-Compared to the drought case, the latter kind of distribution is the more frequent one, but still, there are many years which cannot attributed clearly to either type and both types can appear in normal as well as in extreme years.
-Like for droughts, the main difference between normal and extreme years is the higher average (i.e. edge density) and maximum degree which are considerably higher during extreme years.
+Table 2 shows the average and maximum degrees for $\rho_0 = 0.85, 0.90$ and 0.95 for 4 normal years (1975, 1991, 2005 and 2009) and 4 extreme years (1978, 2003, 2006 and 2013).
+The average degrees decrease, like the edge density (see Fig. 4), with increasing ρ_0 for normal and extreme years and do not vary much between the years.
+All values are higher than in the drought case, and the differences in normal to extreme values are smaller.
+For all ρ_0 , the average and the maximum degree increase, from normal to extreme years, by about 50 % to 100 %; approximately the same factor applies to the ratio of the maximum to the average degree.
+Thus, the overall behaviour of the degree distributions is the same for the ρ_0 values presented and is similar within the normal and extreme year groups.
+The cumulative distribution of the node degrees for the GE region in JJA is shown exemplarily in Fig. 5 for 3 normal (1975, 1991 and 2005) and 3 extreme (1978, 2003 and 2006) years, again for $\rho_0 = 0.80, 0.90$ and 0.95.
+As for droughts, the following two kinds of distribution can be discerned: (i) more asymmetric distributions, with either a pronounced maximum at low or high degrees, and (ii) more symmetric, flat distributions with many low degree and high degree nodes and a less pronounced maximum.
+Compared to the drought case, the latter kind of distribution is the more frequent one, but still, there are many years which cannot attributed clearly to either type, and both types can appear in normal and in extreme years.
+As for droughts, the main difference between normal and extreme years is the higher average (i.e. edge density) and maximum degree, which are considerably higher during extreme years.

-From these findings, we conclude that for the detection of heat waves, suitable values of ρ_0 are between 0.85 and 0.95.
-This is the same range as for droughts, so at least for heat and drought, no adjusting of the threshold ρ_0 is necessary.
+From these findings, we conclude that, for the detection of heatwaves, suitable values of ρ_0 are between 0.85 and 0.95.
+This is the same range as for droughts, so, at least for heat and drought, no adjusting of the threshold ρ_0 is necessary.
 We will use these values in the next section, where we compare the RCN results with data from the literature.